-Carissa McBurney Tuesday, Mar.
-15, 10:00 - 11:00 a.m.
-Classroom B & Zoom
+Carissa McBurney Tuesday, Feb.
+8, 10:00 - 11:00 a.m.
+Schoenbaum Center

 Poisonings can happen to anyone at any time and are not limited to children or individuals with children.
 Poison knowledge, safety, and prevention are all important for everyone in every stage of life.
 Medication errors are a form of poisoning.
-The more medicine that is available in a home, the more chance for medication poisonings.
-The presentor will discuss poisons, poison prevention, medication safety, and the West Virginia Poison Center.
+The more medicine available in a home, the more chance for medication poisonings.
+In this course, the instructor will discuss poisons, poison prevention, medication safety, and the West Virginia Poison Center.